Why won't my UTI clear up with antibiotics?

 Drink more water: Water is quite essential for your urinary health.
 Drinking more water will also help flush bacteria from the urinary tract and reduce the risk of a UTI.

 Take a probiotic: Probiotics, such as Lactobacillus, may help you reduce the risk of a UTI.
-Plus, probiotics are known to restore the good bacteria in the body after taking an antibiotics treatment course.
+Plus, probiotics are known to restore the good bacteria in the body after taking an antibiotic treatment course.

 Final lines